 Additional acronyms you may need to know:

-LOD: stands for Limit of detection and is similar to the LOQ, but they aren’t always the same.
+LOD: stands for Limit of detection and is similar to the LOQ (limit of quantification), but they aren’t always the same.
+Both describe the lowest concentration of a substance r that can reliably be detected by an analytical instrument or procedure.
 The LOD is the lowest quantity of a substance that can be distinguished from the absence of that substance.
-The LOD and LOQ can differ according to what definition is used and what type of noise contributes to the measurement and calibration.
+If the substance that is analyzed is too low to be detected, then it essentially gets lost in the “noise”.
+Because of this, a limit is set for the detection of the substance that is higher than the signals that fall into the noise section of the analysis.
+The LOD and LOQ can differ according to what definition is used and what type of noise contributes to the measurement and calibration.¹

 California: may be specified on certain COAs, and means that even though it is below the limit of quantitation, it may be above the limit of detection, meaning the analyte is detectable, but not necessarily higher than the LOQ.